williamkray/maubot-communitybot/README.md

 # Community Bot

-a maubot plugin that attempts to assist administrators of communities on matrix, based on the concept of matrix spaces. this bot will attempt to administer any room that it is in (specifically user activity tracking), so you may want to leverage [join](https://github.com/williamkray/maubot-join) to ensure your bot doesn't end up somewhere it's not supposed to be.
+a maubot plugin that helps administrators of communities on matrix, based on the concept of a matrix space. this bot will attempt to track user activity in any room that it is in, so you may want to leverage [join](https://github.com/williamkray/maubot-join) to ensure your bot doesn't end up somewhere it's not supposed to be.

 # features